Helpling, Rocket Internet’s home services company, picks up investment from Unilever Ventures

 The Helpling founder also pressed home the point that the cleaners using the platform are already the expert on what kind of home cleaning products each customer/home requires and one idea being explored is how to utilise that data to help Unilever reach more of Helpling’s online-savvy customers.
 In a world that is seeing customers abandon part or all of their in-store and brick ‘n’ mortar shop in favour of online outlets like Amazon, brands such as Unilever are exploring new ways of having a more direct relationship with those same customers in a bid to not become intermediated.

 Likewise, a tie-in with Unilever, which could see Helpling offer subscription-based as well as on-demand commerce via its app, might well provide its cleaners and other gig workers using the platform with an additional revenue model via affiliate revenue.
-Franke has always stressed the importance of the supply-side of the startup’s home services marketplace, in which retaining and motivating quality cleaners and other home services workers is key.
+Franke has always stressed the importance of the supply side of the startup’s home services marketplace, in which retaining and motivating quality cleaners and other home services workers is key.

 To that end, Franke wouldn’t be drawn on rumours that Amazon could still be planning to bring its home services offering to the U.K./Europe.
 Instead he used the tried and tested startup line that Helpling is focussed on its own goals not those of competitors.